-The bear is always somewhat out of place in an urban setting.
+The bear in my painting is always somewhat out of place in an urban setting.
 My earlier bear paintings were based on a “scene of the crime” idea.
 Something had happened and the viewer is seeing the after scene.

 These recent painting are more about a feeling.
 The feeling may be mysterious or poignant, but contrasted with everyday iconic elements like clothes hangers, vending machines etc. one may sense an underlying humor.

 I started making art over 40 years ago.
 The first time I knew that I would always be an artist was when I was an undergraduate in the University’s sculpture department.
 I had made this ridiculous dragon to be cast in bronze.
 By the time we finished the pour it was evening and getting dark.
-We could not wait for the plaster to cool so we hosed it down in the courtyard and there emerged this steaming golden dragon!
+We could not wait for the plaster to cool so we hosed it down in the courtyard and there emerged a steaming golden dragon!
 I was absolutely thrilled.
-I thought, ”Wow!
-This is better than smoking dope!” (lol) It was the best natural high ever.
+It was the best natural high ever.
 In that moment, I knew I would always make art

 I don’t think I’ll always be painting bears.
 I see myself moving in other directions as I grow.
-For now though, there are a few more bears in me that I need to get out.
+For now though, there are a few more bears and now, ducks that are in me that I need to get out.

-I like it when viewers to come up their own stories of what they think is going on because I actually don’t know.
-I’d say I want viewers to feel the bear’s presence, to have a strange affection or attraction to that specific bear, and most importantly, to not quite be able to put that feeling into words.
+I like it when viewers to come up their own stories of what they think is going on.
+I want viewers to feel the bear’s presence, to have a strange affection or attraction to that specific bear, and most importantly, to not quite be able to put that feeling into words.

 Fae Yamaguchi was born and raised in Honolulu, Hawai‘i.
 She lives in beautiful Manoa with her husband, daughter, two cats and one box turtle.